netcadlabs/ndu-gate/README.md

 # ndu-gate - NDU Gate Camera Service

-This is project that run on edge devices and servers to consume videos sources(camera, file etc.) and process them.
+This is a service project that run on edge devices and servers to consume videos sources(camera, file etc.) and process them.

 ## Installation